 The Gravity doesn’t claim to be a technical, performance-oriented softshell, but that doesn’t seem to hold it back: it’s a top seller for Marmot year after year.
-Similar to The North Face Apex Bionic 2 and Columbia Ascender, the Gravity is ideal for braving weather around town and the occasional dip into the mountains.
-Among the more casual options on our list, it provides impressive weather protection.
+Similar to The North Face Apex Bionic above and Columbia Ascender below, the Gravity is ideal for braving weather around town and the occasional dip into the mountains.
+Among the more casual options on our list, it provides solid weather protection.
 Expect the Gravity to be nearly windproof and highly water resistant when subjected to light to intermittent rain, but keep in mind that it’s not very breathable.

 See the Men's Marmot Gravity See the Women's Marmot Gravity

-See the Men's Arc'teryx Tenquille See the Women's Arc'teryx Tenquille
+See the Men's Arc'teryx Procline See the Women's Arc'teryx Shashka

 What we like: Works great for daily wear.